 One of our family’s favorite adult car game came from background in performing improv comedy.
 It’s a popular warm-up game called 5 Things, and it’s fun for all ages and simple enough for anyone to play.
 The way this travel game works is the first person will call out a category of their choosing, which can range from simple things like “5 types of breakfast cereals” or “5 brands of cars” to more creative ideas, such as “5 superpowers you wish you had” or “5 things you’d never want to take a bath in.”
 The person whose turn it is then has to name 5 things in that category as quickly as possible, preferably without stopping to think about it.
 As they name off each one, the rest of the group counts them in unison– “1… 2… 3…” After they name the fifth and final thing, everyone says, “5… 5 THINGS!”
 And then that person is the next to suggest a category.
 It’s a great fun game for engagement, not to mention creative stimulation during long drives.

 from Suzi at Survey Suzi

 Our favorite way to break the silence on a road trip is to play the Rainbow Game.
 Basically, you pick an item, we usually start with cars, and you have to find one in each color of the rainbow in order.
-So a red car, then orange car, yellow car etc. The first person who sees a car in the color they are up to gets to count it and the first person to find cars in all the colors in order wins!
-We then start over with a new item like trucks, building color or people wearing the colors.
+So a red car, then an orange car, yellow car etc. The first person who sees a car in the color they are up to gets to count it and the first person to find cars in all the colors in order wins!
+We then start over with a new item like trucks, building colors or people wearing the colors.
 It’s easy to adapt this game to any situation.

 Try a Round of Car Cricket